-I am a postdoc scholar at the Data Science Institute (DSI) and adjunct assistant professor at the Booth School of Business at the University of Chicago.
-I obtained my doctoral degree in sociology from Cornell University with a focus on economic sociology and organizational theory and received B.A. in sociology and economics from Tsinghua University.
+I am a research professional specialist at the Data Science Institute (DSI) and an adjunct assistant professor at the Booth School of Business at the University of Chicago.
+I obtained Ph.D. in sociology from Cornell University.

-My teaching interests include strategic management, organizational theory, and entrepreneurship.
-I taught strategic management to sophomores at the Leeds School of Business, University of Colorado Boulder prior to UChicago.
-At Booth, I now teach an MBA class on organizational culture and strategic management.
+I am interested in teaching strategic management, organizational theory, and entrepreneurship.
+I am now teaching an MBA class on organizational culture and strategic management at Booth.
+Previously, I taught strategic management to sophomores at the Leeds School of Business, University of Colorado Boulder.